 - Damaged wood – Signs of termite activity are related to damage in the wooden structures of your home.
 The floors will start feeling spongy and show blisters and sagging in certain areas.
 Windows and doors that are suddenly difficult to open or close might also signify that termites have begun consuming the wooden framing, causing irregularities and deformations.
 Because termites usually consume the inner parts of the wooden structures, damaged wood will sound hollow when knocked.

 - Live termites – Any presence of live termites in and around the house is a sure sign, but the problem is that it is challenging to spot termites because they generally remain inside their colonies and within the wood.
 A professional termite control expert can help identify the presence of live termites.

 Termite Pest Control in St. Louis & St. Louis City

 The biggest problem with termites is that you can’t usually see them or the damage they have caused until too late.
 They are exceptionally well-organized pests and can find a way inside any building.
 If you suspect a termite infestation, then you need to act now.
 The longer you wait, the greater the damage and costs.

-Call Titan Pest & Wildlife in St. Louis & Kansas City today — we will get rid of your termite infestation with safe and minimal use of chemicals.
+Call Titan Pest & Wildlife in St. Louis & St. Louis City today — we will get rid of your termite infestation with safe and minimal use of chemicals.
 Because of the proximity of humans to the infested areas, we take extra precautions to avoid any toxicity or allergies developing in our customers.

 Some of our methods include: